Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 2. Find the codespace that you want to open with VS Code.
 3. Click on the three-dot menu > "Open in ..." > "Open in Visual Studio Code"

+### Changing the machine type

+The type of machine used by a codespace can be changed at any time, for example when a beefier codespace instance is needed.
+To change the machine type of an existing codespace.

+1. Stop the codespace.
+2. Open your browser and go to [GitHub Codespaces].
+3. Find the codespace that you want to open with VS Code.
+4. Click on the three-dot menu > "Change machine type".
+5. Update the properties of the machine and click on "Update codespace".

 ## Accessing apps and services

 The devcontainer provided with this project uses the VS Code devcontainer feature